CH EPR FHIR (R4)

 Expected Actions

-When receiving the request the Authorization Server
+When receiving the request, the IUA Authorization Server

-• SHALL verify that the Authorization Client was registered during onboarding with the client_id and client secret presented in the request.
+• SHALL verify that the IUA Authorization Client was registered during onboarding with the client_id and client secret presented in the request.

 • SHALL validate the requests parameter (i.e.: person_id).
-Depending on the parameter, the IUA Authorization Server SHALL either build a Basic Access Token authorizing basic access to the EPR (i.e. PIXm), or an Extended Access Token to authorize access to resources protected by the role and attribute based EPR authorization (i.e. read and write documents).
+Depending on the parameter, the IUA Authorization Server SHALL either build a Basic Access Token authorizing basic access to the EPR (i.e., PIXm), or an Extended Access Token to authorize access to resources protected by the role and attribute based EPR authorization (i.e., read and write documents).

-• SHALL verify that the Authorization Client is authorized to access the EPR on behalf of the user by community policy or by the user's consent.
+• SHALL verify that the IUA Authorization Client is authorized to access the EPR on behalf of the user by community policy or by the user's consent.

-In case of failure, the IUA Authorization Server SHALL respond with HTTP error code 401 ‘Not authorized’.
+In case of failure, the IUA Authorization Server SHALL respond with HTTP error code 401 Not authorized.

-The Authorization Client SHALL perform the HTTP POST request to the Authorization token endpoint to resolve the authorization code to the access token, sending the client_id and client_secret in the HTTP authorization header field.
+The IUA Authorization Client SHALL perform the HTTP POST request to the Authorization token endpoint to resolve the authorization code to the access token, sending the client_id and client_secret in the HTTP authorization header field.

-In case of failure, the IUA Authorization Server SHALL respond with HTTP error code 401 ‘Not authorized’.
+In case of failure, the IUA Authorization Server SHALL respond with HTTP error code 401 Not authorized.

-The IUA Authorization Client SHALL use the access token as defined in IUA Incorporate Access Token transaction, when performing requests to resources of the Swiss EPR.
+The IUA Authorization Client SHALL use the access token as defined in the IUA Incorporate Access Token transaction, when performing requests to resources of the Swiss EPR.

 Message Example